rokozeit/kindle-ha-dashboard/README.md

 }
 ```

-Feel free to use these cards as you wish.
+Feel free to configure these cards as you wish.
 You can e.g. group similar sensors like temperature in one card and switches in another.
+But be aware of the bad coding.
+You might find some features I did not intend. ;-)

 # Final words
 > Use this project on your own risk.
 Do not expose secrets.
 Have fun.